LilacMeteorObservatory/MetDetPy/readme.md

 * --mode: the running mode.
 Its argument should be selected from `{backend, frontend}`.
 In frontend mode, there will be a progress bar indicating related information.
 In backend mode, the progress information is flushed immediately to suit pipeline workflow.
 The default is "frontend".

-* --debug: whether to print debug information.
+* --debug: indicates whether to print debug information.

 * --visu: showing a debug window displaying videos and detected meteors.